 9. The RNC sends a notification including the recording session indication to the NM.

-10. When the QMC is completed, the recorded information is collected in a QMC report [6], [7], including qoEReference and recordingSessionId.
-The qoEReference, Client Id [6], [7] in the reporting container (that represent the UE request session), and recordingSessionId are needed in the QMC collection entity for post processing purposes.
+10. When the QMC is completed, the recorded information is collected in a QMC report, see TS 26.247 [6] for DASH or TS 26.114 [7] for MTSI, including qoEReference and recordingSessionId.
+The qoEReference, Client Id, see TS 26.247 [6] for DASH or TS 26.114 [7] for MTSI, in the reporting container (that represent the UE request session), and recordingSessionId are needed in the QMC collection entity for post processing purposes.

-11. The application layer sends the AT command +CAPPLEVMR including qoEReference and the QMC report to the access stratum.
+11. The application layer sends the AT command +CAPPLEVMR, see TS 27.007 [5], including qoEReference and the QMC report to the access stratum.

 12. The UE sends the message MeasurementReport including qoEReference and the QMC report to the RNC.